ed-asriyan/simplex-directory-servers-validator/README.md

 ## How to run
 The project uses [Supabase](https://supabase.com) as storage for servers and their status history.
-So you should setup Supabase project first using [the instruction below](#setup-supbase-project).
+So you should setup Supabase project first using [the instruction below](#setup-supabase-project).
 When the project is up and running, you should setup a validator which will go through servers list in the database and write status history by schedule.
 There are two ways to do that: [run locally](#run-locally) (e.g. if you want to self-host it); or [run on GitHub Acions](#run-on-github-actions).

-## Setup Supbase project
+## Setup Supabase project
 1. Setup [Supabase](https://supabase.com) account, create project
 2. Run [init_db.sql](./init_db.sql) in `public` schema (e.g using SQL editor page in Supabase project)